skarra/gmail-cleanup/README.md

 This program uses the Gmail API to bulk delete emails with a specific label.

-This is meant to workaround a long standing bug in Gmail that makes it impossible to delete very large number of messages at one shot.
-This bug also applies to many other bulk operations, but it is the delete that affected me personally.
+I wrote this program to workaround a long standing bug in Gmail that makes it impossible to delete very large number of messages through a bulk UI operation.
+This bug also affects many other bulk operations, but it is the delete that affected me personally as I was running out of quota and found myself unable to delete messages I no longer cared about.

 This is intended for personal use and offered without any sort of warranty, under the very permissive "Do Whatever the Hell You Want